ncatlab/nlab-content/pages/8/8/2/8/8288/content.md

   \,.
 $$

-Here the top right is indeed $G$, by the [[pasting law]] for pushouts and using that the left vertical composite is the [[zero morphism]].
+Here the bottom right is indeed $G$, by the [[pasting law]] for pushouts and using that the left vertical composite is the [[zero morphism]].
 Moreover, the top right morphism is indeed a monomorphism as it is the pushout of a map of modules along an [[injection]].
-Similarly the top right morphism is an epimorphism.
+Similarly the bottom right morphism is an epimorphism.

 Hence $A \to Y_0 \coprod_{Y_1/Y_2} Y_0 \to G$ is an element in $Ext(G,A)$ which we assign to $c$.